 The SharePoint Reports Portal includes both Training History reports and various Training Compliance reports.
 How are they different?

-- Training Compliance reports will show the completion percentage for the current training requirements for the current functions a person performs.
+- Training Compliance reports will show the completion percentage for the current training requirements for the current Function Roles a person is assigned.
 Therefore, it will show completion status against current versions of SOPs for example - but not all historical versions.

 - Training History reports will show completion dates for all training ever completed - whether for a person's current functions or past functions, whether formally assigned as a requirement, whether assigned as additional ad-hoc training or whether self-assigned.
 It will therefore show all versions of any SOPs assigned over the years - not just the current version.